-A smart meter is a new kind of gas and electricity meter which can send regular meter readings to your energy supplier remotely.
+A smart meter is a new kind of gas and electricity meter which sends regular meter readings to your energy supplier automatically.
 This means your bills are more accurate because they’re based on actual energy usage information as opposed to being based on estimates.

-Smart meters also come with an in-home display (IHD).
-This is a digital screen providing live usage information – including kilowatt hours (kWh) use and cost in pounds and pence.
+Smart meters also help you visualise your energy use.
+They come with an in-home display (IHD) – a digital screen providing live information, which helps you see your energy use in both kilowatt hours (kWh), and in pounds and pence.

 What are the benefits?